Azure/aca-dotnet-workshop/docs/aca/09-aca-autoscale-keda/index.md

 So our requirements for scaling the backend processor are as follows:

 * For every 10 messages on the Azure Service Bus Topic, scale-out by one replica.
-* When there are no messages on the topic, scale-in to a Zero replica.
+* When there are no messages on the topic, scale-in to a one single replica.
 * The maximum number of replicas should not exceed 5.

 To achieve this, we will start looking into KEDA Azure Service Bus scaler, This specification describes the `azure-servicebus` trigger for Azure Service Bus Queue or Topic, let's take a look at the below yaml file which contains a template for the KEDA specification: